visatlas/mmasia2021/content/blog/call-for-brave-new-ideas/index.md

 ---
 title: Call for Brave New Ideas
 datePublished: "2021-08-14"
-dateModified: "2021-08-25"
+dateModified: "2021-09-29"
-description: The submission deadline for Brave New Ideas Papers has been postponed to 19 September, 2021.
+description: The submission deadline for Brave New Ideas Papers has been postponed to 3 October, 2021.
 ---

 ## Overview